dotReboot/TeleSider/README.md

 # ☁️ Info
 TeleSider is a secure cloud storage based on Telegram\
-It allows you to control items that you have saved in the Telegram messenger\
 The app has a simple cloud storage UI to help you manage your saved messages

 # 💻 Platforms